If you’re being made redundant, we’re here to stand up for you and make sure you receive the best possible package

 If you’ve lost your job by being made redundant, you could be entitled to a statutory redundancy payment, if you have been with your current employer for at least two years continuously.
 You might also have an express or implied contractual right to an enhanced contractual redundancy payment.

 Depending on the circumstances, it’s also possible you could challenge the termination of your employment as unfair dismissal.
+Some elements of employment law and redundancy can be complex, but we’re here to offer specialist support.

 Depending on the circumstances, you may be able to negotiate a settlement agreement instead of a standard redundancy package.
 Our team of settlement agreement solicitors can help advise you on this.